Was this page helpful?

 if there is a

-USING TIMESTAMP clause in the CQL string, use that
+USING TIMESTAMP clause in the CQL string, use that over anything else;

 otherwise, let the server assign the timestamp.